 All of these little setting adjustments you've made over the weeks, months, or years are all gone.
 It messes with your productivity because nothing feels right and you just want to throw your device out of the window for not acting the way it is supposed to.

 Like walking in quicksand

-It can be incredibly frustrating to have to start over on a Mac or iPhone and re-download content from those cloud services you love so much.
+It can be incredibly frustrating to have to start over on a Mac, iPhone, or iPad and re-download content from those cloud services you love so much.
 If you want to show your brother that cute photo of his nephew, you might as well invite him to stay for dinner because it's going to be a long time before everything is back on your phone again.
-Getting all of your music back onto your Mac from iTunes is like watching The Cure playing in slow motion (in other words, it takes forever and is really boring while you wait).
+Getting all of your music back onto your Mac from iCloud is like watching The Cure playing in slow motion (in other words, it takes forever and is really boring while you wait).